SSStuart/DLCList-Helper/README.md

 ![Preview of the console app and the generated OIV](./preview.png)

-The location of the game folder is detected automatically if the tool folder is :
+The location of the game folder is detected automatically if the tool's folder is :
 - in the game's folder
 - in the game folder's parent folder (next to the game folder)
 - if GTA 5 is installed in the default location (Steam/Epic Games/Rockstar)